lamg/pmproxy/pmproxy.md

 - tight fields and methods visibility
 - automatic configuration persistence
   - if `Config` holds all references to persistible objects, then it can be done by marshaling at regular time lapses
+  - operations carried by manager will be done by config
 - overlapping consumption restrictors